Crisis and New Foundation

 The characters and events mentioned in this page have inspired many artists: in particular

-Lucretia was portrayed by many Renaissance painters: the following external links
+Lucretia was portrayed by many Renaissance painters: the following links which open in separate windows

 show paintings by Cranach,